ws199171/Dannece/README.md

 # Dannece
-## this is abort stock chart waiting for me to create !
+## This is abort stock chart waiting for me to create !